-In February, we unveiled the winner of our first “win your tax” competition - Moray Metals - and gave them £5,000 towards their next tax bill - if that sounds like something you’d like to enter, we’re running it again this year!
+In February, we unveiled the winner of our first “win your tax” competition - Moray Metals - and gave them £5,000 towards their next tax bill.
 We also launched a dedicated accountant division focussed on improving the way we work with UK accountancy practices (which we marked by becoming an official 2014 ICAS partner), and also spread a little love on twitter with a special Valentine’s giveaway for our lovely customers.

 Then, in March, we unveiled support for reverse charge VAT in FreeAgent, and followed this up with additional support for the Employment Allowance in April.
 We also kicked off the first of our “Get Growing” roadshows, where we joined forces with companies including PayPal, Elance, and Constant Contact to support small businesses across the country.

 At the start of the Summer, more than 40 keen FreeAgent team members signed up to the Global Corporate Challenge, a worldwide effort to improve employee health.
 Together, the FreeAgent team clocked up 32,674 kilometers worth of steps, burning enough calories for over 8,500 slices of pizza!